 Co-founder and CEO of Tinkerlust

-The writer is CEO & cofounder of Tinkerlust, a resale e-commerce for branded and luxury fashion in Indonesia.
-Samira aims to grow a profitable and sustainable business to contribute to the fashion sharing economy in the Indonesian retail ecosystem.
+The writer is the CEO & cofounder of Tinkerlust, a resale e-commerce platform for branded and luxury fashion in Indonesia.
+Samira aims to grow a profitable and sustainable business to contribute to the fashion-sharing economy in the Indonesian retail ecosystem.

 Your premium period will expire in 0 day(s)close x

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.